GhadeerAbuoda/HDX_Tags_Analysis/README.md

 # HDX_Tags_Analysis

-In this repository, I shared different experimental ideas for "Tag suggestion" module which suggests a set of reasonable tags "keyword phrases" for HDX dataset.
+In this repository, I share different experimental ideas for "Tag suggestion" module which suggests a set of "reasonable" tags "keyword phrases" for HDX dataset.

 A high level of the most important components of the tag suggestion module: